BioDataStudy/5mC-Finder/README.md

 # Interpretability
 m5U-Finder outperforms 84 conven-tional machine-learning predictors, with the area under curve (AUC) value greater than 0.97 in 10-fold cross-validations and independent test.

-# Motif detection
-m5U-Finder outperforms 84 conven-tional machine-learning predictors, with the area under curve (AUC) value greater than 0.97 in 10-fold cross-validations and independent test.

 # Usage
 m5U-Finder outperforms 84 conven-tional machine-learning predictors, with the area under curve (AUC) value greater than 0.97 in 10-fold cross-validations and independent test.